Course Outline

 - Visualizing model performance: profit curve, Receiver Operating Characteristic (ROC) curve, lift curve

-Data Preparation for Government
+Data Preparation

-- Data import and storage in Python
+- Data import and storage methods in Python for government datasets

-- Standardization, normalization, and data transformation techniques
+- Applying standardization, normalization, and transformation techniques

 - Recoding qualitative data and performing data wrangling with pandas